In 2020, Facebook live streaming has become one of the major ways for a business to connect with its online audience spread all over the world.

 The worst thing that can happen during your live streaming is lag.
 This is when the live stream “freezes” due to some technical error.
 This is often the result of either faulty equipment or slow internet speed.
 This is why it is important to ensure all your equipment, including the routers that’ll be used during the stream, are on point.
 Some Facebook live video streaming services also provide their dedicated equipment to ensure your live streams are 100% lag-free.

-If you’re live streaming from an event and using mobile data such as 4G, it is a good idea to ensure that you don’t have any problems with connectivity in the location you’re streaming from beforehand to ensure you don’t face any network issues during your stream.
+If you’re live streaming from Hybrid Events and using mobile data such as 4G, it is a good idea to ensure that you don’t have any problems with connectivity in the location you’re streaming from beforehand to ensure you don’t face any network issues during your stream.

 The meta-data for a live stream refers to the information about the live stream that is provided to your viewers.
 This includes the video title, video description, etc. The meta-data allows your viewers to know what the live stream is all about and if you’re serious about live streaming, you should focus on ensuring that the metadata is on point.